judeosbert/notifyme-cli/CONTRIBUTING.md

 # Contributing to notify-me

-Thank you for your interest in contributing to notify-me!
+Thank you for your interest in contributing to notifyme-cli!
 This document provides guidelines and information for contributors.

 ## Code of Conduct